miketwenty1/time_rest/README.md

 # time_retrieval

 Simple clojure app on your localhost.
 Made a landing HTML5 page that is pretty bare.
-If you go to "http://localhost:3000/time"  then you will see the generic java.util.Date string.
 This is using a simple rest GET call which can be seen if you inspect the header element on the network tab of firefox or chrome.
+After starting the webserver you can go here:
+"http://localhost:3000" just a landing page "http://localhost:3000/time"  then you will see the generic java.util.Date string.
+"http://localhost:3000/time_of_day" then you will see the time of day
 ## Usage
 Type this cmd in:
 lein ring server 3000